Underground, Streetcar and Bus

-Vienna's subway system is well-equipped for guests with disabilities and special needs.
-All subway stations and trains are 100 percent wheelchair-accessible.
+Vienna’s subway system is well-equipped for guests with disabilities and special needs.
+All subway stations and trains are almost entirely wheelchair-accessible.
 Almost all stations have "guiding strips" for the visually impaired, showing the way to stairs, escalators and elevators.

 ELM Eiseler & Löffler GmbH

 Wheelchair-accessible pleasure and chore rides as well as group, vacation and excursion rides of all kinds. wheelchair-accessible rental buses available

 Tel. +43 1 258 58 80, Fax +43 1 258 58 80-88

 Also special wheelchair-tours in minibuses or in our large and barrier-free omnibus

 Tel. +43 1 768 50 80

 Excursions on wheelchair minibuses (up to 6 wheelchair seats) in and around Vienna

 Tel. +43 1 332 55 42, Fax +43 1 332 55 45,